wangziqi2013/wangziqi2013.github.io/_posts/2021-09-09-catalyzer.markdown

-3. Some terminologies usages are incorrect (what is a "critical section" in Fig. 8(a)?;
+3. Some terminologies usages are confusing.
+For example, what is a "critical section" in Fig. 8(a)?
    Sec.
 3.3, "I/O reconnection is performed asynchronously on the restore critical path" -- what does "asynchronously" mean?
-Why it is on the critical path if asynchronously?).
+Why it is on the critical path if asynchronously?
+   Sec.
+3.1, what is "two layered EPT"?